 "Hell, if it wasn't for Yori I would think Ron is a gay as we are," Shego remarked.

 "I think you're taking this so hard because Hirotaka is your cousin.
 It was a long time ago and he didn't get anywhere with either of us.
 So, you should just let it go," Kim said logically.

 Before Shego could respond to that, their little discussion was broken up by someone screaming "Shona!"
 Shego turned, wondering who the hell would be using her nickname.
 She hoped that nobody else from her family was coming in.
-And then she saw who was approaching, she could not help smiling.
+Then she saw who approached and she could not help smiling.

 "Jennifer, what the hell are you doing back in this country, let alone this fucking city?"
 Shego inquired to one of her oldest and dearest friends.

-Brown eyes sparkled as the woman approached Shego.
+Brown eyes sparkled as the woman came up to Shego.
 She was the same height that Shego recalled from high school, which she always just put down as "short."
 Jennifer was a woman of average height.
-Her hair was bleached blonde and spiked now; it was a new look for her.
-She was dressed in a cream-colored pant-suit; she would have looked professional if it was not for the hair.
+Her hair was bleached blonde and spiked now, which was a new look for her.
+She was dressed in a cream-colored pantsuit.
+She would have looked professional if it was not for the hair.